loic-d/montreal-winter-trails-conditions-ui/README.md

 #  Montreal Open Data winter trails conditions React Native App

-(Work in progress.)
+(Project not fully completed: missing tests, code cleanup and refactoring, etc.)

-This React Native App displays the current Montreal winter trails conditions fetched from [a simple NodeJS REST application](https://github.com/loic-d/montreal-winter-trails-conditions-service/).
+This React Native App displays the current Montreal winter trails conditions fetched from [a simple NodeJS RESTful service](https://github.com/loic-d/montreal-winter-trails-conditions-service/).
 You can set-up your own back-end data service and extend this application to display any kind of data.
-For faster development, [Ignite](https://github.com/infinitered/ignite) is used.
+For faster development, [Ignite](https://github.com/infinitered/ignite) was used.
 Ignite is a great React Native boilerplate that provides useful features (Routing, UI Components & styles, Testing, API wrapper, I18n, CLI) to get you up and running quickly.

 The App contains 3 screens:
 * Home